Inxo/duckdbm/README.md

 - Rollback the last migration or a specified number of migrations.
 - List all applied migrations with timestamps.
 - Support for macros in migration files, substituting environment variables.
+- Load environment variables from a `.env` file.

 ## Requirements